 - Financial services

 Charles is a specialist in financial services law and regulation, UK and EU.
 He advises on a wide range of aspects in this field.
-He has a particular expertise in collective investment schemes, funds and “perimeter” issues.
+He has a particular expertise in collective investment schemes, funds, crypto-currencies and “perimeter” issues.
 He has also advised governments and regulatory authorities in eastern and central Europe and Asia on modernisation of financial services legal and regulatory systems.
 He also acts in financial services contentious matters.
 Charles was formerly a legal adviser at HM Treasury where he dealt with financial services matters, drafted legislation and assisted in the negotiation and implementation of EU directives.

 - Company law